borgbase/docs.borgbase.com/faq/index.md

 ### My SSH connection breaks after a long backup or prune operation.

 If Borg happens to be busy on the client- or server side, it may not send data over the SSH connection for a while.
-In this case, some ISPs will terminate the connection after a period of inactivity.
+In this case, some ISPs will [terminate](https://anderstrier.dk/2021/01/11/my-isp-is-killing-my-idle-ssh-sessions-yours-might-be-too/) the connection after a period of inactivity, especially if a NAT is involved.
 You would then see an error like this:

 ```
 Remote: packet_write_wait: Connection to xxx.xxx.xxx.xxx: Broken pipe